 The 35-year-old actress has picked her way through a minefield of movie roles in recent years, zooming in on strong and diverse female leads that have straddled box-office success and critical acclaim.

 Balan, who made her Bollywood debut in 2005, took unusual risks in a male-dominated industry to play an ambitious soft porn actress in "The Dirty Picture" (2011) and a pregnant woman searching for her missing husband in "Kahaani" (Story) last year.

 Her next screen bet is "Ghanchakkar" (Crazy), a suspense comedy that opens in Indian cinemas on June 28.
 Balan stars as the loud-mouthed wife of a bank robber who loses his memory after a heist.

 Balan spoke to Reuters about her new film, breaking stereotypes and playing women who embrace their sexuality:

 Q: Tell us about your role as the housewife in "Ghanchakkar"?

 A: I am hoping that she's not obnoxious but yes, she is loud.
 There are people who are loud and they are not even aware.
 This is her take on being modern.
-She thinks that I'm fashionable but she buys old magazines for half the price from the neighbourhood shop.
+She thinks that I'm fashionable but she buys old magazines for half the price from the neighborhood shop.
 She's a middle-class housewife, cutting corners.
 She's the kind of person who goes to a mall, and says "this is too expensive, I'll get this stitched from my tailor."
-What I find interesting is that Raj (director Raj Kumar Gupta) finds humour in situations that are so mundane and everyday.
-Thrillers are his genre but I knew he'd do humour well too.
+What I find interesting is that Raj (director Raj Kumar Gupta) finds humor in situations that are so mundane and every day.
+Thrillers are his genre but I knew he'd do humor well too.
 When he came to me with this, I always wanted to do comedy and this was a breath of fresh air.